-Payments to the Company on cost-plus-fee and time-and-materials contracts are subject to adjustment upon audit by the DCAA.
-The DCAA is currently in the process of auditing the Company's incurred cost submissions for the years ended June 30, 2006 through 2008.
-In the opinion of management, audit adjustments that may result from audits not yet completed or started are not expected to have a material effect on the Company's financial position, results of operations, or cash flows as the Company has accrued its best estimate of potential disallowances.
+Payments to the Company on cost-plus-fee and time-and-materials contracts are subject to adjustment upon audit by the Defense Contract Audit Agency (DCAA).
+The DCAA has completed its audits of the Company's incurred cost submissions for the years ended June 30, 2006 and 2007 and on April 3, 2014 the Defense Contract Management Agency issued its final determinations regarding those incurred cost submissions.
+The Company has appealed both determinations.
+The DCAA is currently in the process of auditing the Company's incurred cost submissions for the year ended June 30, 2008.
+In the opinion of management, adjustments that may result from these audits and the audits not yet started are not expected to have a material effect on the Company's financial position, results of operations, or cash flows as the Company has accrued its best estimate of potential disallowances.
 Additionally, the DCAA continually reviews the cost accounting and other practices of government contractors, including the Company.
 In the course of those reviews, cost accounting and other issues are identified, discussed and settled.